asymmetry/g2psim/README.md

 Main.cc is written with supports of a simple set of command-line parameters as well as a fully functional configuration file.
 It is compiled to an executable.

 ### Authors:
-Chao Gu (contact), Min Huang, Jie Liu and Jixie Zhang
+Chao Gu (contact), Min Huang, Jie Liu, Jixie Zhang

 ### Versions:
 * Main program: 1.8.0